AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 ### Title

-For adjusting text of the tooltip title use the {api:anychart.core.ui.Tooltip#titleFormatter}titleFormatter(){api} method.
+For adjusting text of the tooltip title use the {api:anychart.core.ui.Tooltip#titleFormat}titleFormat(){api} method.
 This method uses function or string with tokens as a parameter and can help you to format title in any desirable way.

 ```
-tooltip1.titleFormatter("Manager: {%x}");
+tooltip1.titleFormat("Manager: {%x}");
 ```

 {sample}CS\_Tooltip\_14{sample}

 ### Content

-In case you need more complex content formatting there is the {api:anychart.core.ui.tooltip#textFormatter}textFormatting(){api} method that uses a function or a string token as a parameter.
+In case you need more complex content formatting there is the {api:anychart.core.ui.tooltip#format}textFormatting(){api} method that uses a function or a string token as a parameter.
 More information on adjusting text can be found in the [Text Formatters article](../Common_Settings/Text_Formatters).

 ```
 var tooltip = chart.tooltip();
-tooltip.textFormatter(function(){
+tooltip.format(function(){
   /* code of your function */
 });
 ```